 1. Sponsored Blog Content

 Sponsored content is a proven investment for brands of all kinds, and it works wonders in the right scenarios.
-This makes it a clear win-win of the many ways to make money blogging .
-Time and time again, this method has not only proven to work for advertisers, it has also proven to help you at the same time.
+This makes it a clear win-win of the many ways to make money by blogging Time and time again, this method has not only proven itself for advertisers, it has also proven to help you at the same time.

 What is sponsored content?
-This is when the company pays you a fee in exchange for writing an article about them or a related topic, where their product, service or brand is highlighted as a go-to resource for those in your readers who want to learn more.
+This is when the company pays you a fee in exchange for writing an article about them or on a related topic, where their product, service, or brand is highlighted as an essential resource for those of your readers who want to learn more.

-This is one of those good deals between a blogger and an advertiser where you both really benefit from the relationship.
+This is one of those great deals between a blogger and an advertiser where you both really benefit from the relationship.

-When sponsored content is done well (and not just outright advertising), it comes across as authentic, unique, and free of high-pressure sales pitches.
-In my opinion, if your sponsored post doesn't provide real value to your readers, you've already gone astray.
+When sponsored content is done well (and not just plain advertising), it comes across as authentic, unique, and free of high-pressure sales pitches.
+In my opinion, if your sponsored article doesn't offer real value to your readers, you've already lost your way.

-You've already established a relationship of trust with your audience, so they trust you to recommend products you know and believe in.
-This is why I always recommend staying true to your audience when creating sponsored content.
+You've already built a relationship of trust with your audience, so they trust you to recommend products you know and believe in.
+That's why I always recommend staying true to your audience when creating sponsored content.

 So how do you get sponsored?
-If you run a popular, high-traffic blog, you might already have sponsorship opportunities flooding your inbox.
-If that doesn't sound like your current situation, let's talk about what it takes to get sponsored content deals.
+If you run a popular, high-traffic blog, you may already have sponsorship opportunities flooding your inbox.
+If that doesn't sound like your current situation, let's talk about what it takes to get sponsored content offers.

 To get started, identify a handful of products and their companies that fit your niche perfectly.

-Often you will find that these are products or services that you already use yourself.
-Make a list of at least 10 products that you would like to promote and that you could passionately support.
+Often, you'll find that these are products or services you already use yourself.
+Make a list of at least 10 products you'd like to promote and passionately support.

-Then that's the hardest part, and it's not that hard (I promise).
+Next comes the most difficult part, and it's not that difficult (I promise).

-Go to your top 10 product websites and find someone who works in marketing or PR at the company, and find their email address using simple blogging tools like Hunter ou Voila Norbert .
-Keep in mind that many companies open to referrals actively advertise a referral email address somewhere on their contact pages.
+Access the websites of your top 10 products and find someone who works in marketing or public relations at the company, and search for their email address using simple blogging tools like Hunter ou Voila Norbert Keep in mind that many companies open to referrals actively advertise a referral email address somewhere on their contact pages.

-Finally, it's time to send them a cold email with your partnership offer on sponsored content for your readers, with a strong focus on why which they should pay the sponsorship dollars.
+Finally, it's time to send them a cold email with your partnership offer for sponsored content for your readers, strongly emphasizing the reasons why... which they should pay the sponsorship dollars.

-Here's a sample sponsor pitch email you can use in your blogger outreach (or brand sponsor solicitation) campaign:
+Here is an example of a sponsor pitch email that you can use in your blogger outreach campaign (or brand sponsorship solicitation):

 "Hello Mary,

 My name is Thierry and I love [your product]!
-I actively run a blog at blogpascher.com, and would like to see if we can partner up for a sponsored post on my blog.
+I actively run a blog on blogpascher.com, and I'd like to see if we can partner for a sponsored post on my blog.

-I am reaching about [number] monthly readers right now and would also be promoting the publication on my mailing list of [number] subscribers.
-Everything I write is related to [your niche], and [your product] perfectly matches what my readers are looking for.
+I currently reach approximately [number] monthly readers and would also promote the post to my email list of [number] subscribers.
+Everything I write is related to [your niche], and [your product] is a perfect fit for what my readers are looking for.

 Do you have a few minutes to chat this week if that would be okay?